-Our effective tax rate was 15.3% for fiscal 2022, compared to 15.5% for fiscal 2021 and 14.7% for fiscal 2020.
+Our effective tax rate was 16.0% for fiscal year 2024, compared to 14.7% for fiscal year 2023 and 15.3% for fiscal year 2022.

-Our effective tax rate may fluctuate between periods as a result of discrete items that may affect a particular period and there can be no assurance that our effective tax rate will not change over time as a result of a change in corporate income tax rates or other changes in the tax laws of Guernsey, the jurisdiction in which our holding company is organized, or of the various countries in which we operate, including the potential impact, which we are continuously assessing, of the tax reform in the United States.
+Our effective tax rate may fluctuate between periods as a result of discrete items that may affect a particular period and there can be no assurance that our effective tax rate will not change over time as a result of a change in corporate income tax rates or other changes in the tax laws of Guernsey, the jurisdiction in which our holding company is organized, or of the various countries in which we operate.
 Moreover, our effective tax rate in future years may be adversely affected in the event that a tax authority challenges the manner in which items of income and expense are allocated among us and our subsidiaries.
 In addition, we and certain of our subsidiaries benefit from certain special tax benefits.
-The loss of any such tax benefits could have an adverse effect on our effective tax rate.
+The loss of any such tax benefits (including as a result of the implementation by certain countries in which we operate of the rules prescribed under the so called "Pillar 2" project initiated by the OECD) could have an adverse effect on our effective tax rate.